-Teachers around the United States face the challenge of how to prepare to teach in the midst of the pandemic and a rebellion in defense of Black lives.
+Teachers around the United States face the challenge of how to teach in the midst of the pandemic and a rebellion in defense of Black lives.

 Students are turning to teachers to help them make sense of this new reality.
 Textbooks and the traditional curriculum are of no help as they hide the long history of white supremacy and the Black Freedom Struggle.